Scanners and Price Verification

-If the price charged is more than the price advertised or displayed the store management must refund the customer the difference between the amounts.
-If the price charged is less than the price advertised or displayed, the customer must only pay the lesser of the two.
+If the price charged is more than the price advertised or displayed, the store must refund the customer the difference.
+If the price charged is less, the customer must only pay the lesser of the two.

 Monitor vendor price changes to ensure accuracy and timeliness.